-Table 1 below displays the Quarter 2 average KREC to ACD turnaround time for each area team when major works voids are excluded from the calculation.
+Table 1 below displays the Q3 average KREC to ACD turnaround time for each area team when major works voids are excluded from the calculation.

-Table 2 below displays the Quarter 2 average ACD to COT turnaround time for all voids managed by the respective Area Teams.
+Table 2 below displays the Q3 average ACD to COT turnaround time for all voids managed by the respective Area Teams.

 Table 1

 Area Team Average time taken between KREC and ACD (days)

-Central 110.00
+Central 41.50

-Eastern 20.40
+Eastern 29.50

-Southern 61.00
+Southern 40.40

-Western 26.11
+Western 48.11

 Table 2

 Area Team Average time taken between ACD to COT (days)

-Central 17.63
+Central 12.45

-Eastern 22.96
+Eastern 14.29

-Southern 12.90
+Southern 14.33

-Western 14.65
+Western 16.03

 Graph 8 shows the performance for the previous two quarters broken down by the Area Teams.
-These figures show the total void period from vacation of a property to reletting including major works voids where only ACD to COT is used.
+These figures show the total void period from vacation of a property to releting including major works voids where only ACD to COT is used.

-The overall void turnaround time (25.22) for Q2 2021/22 is in target for the second consecutive time.
-During Q2 21/22, there was two 'harder to let' properties which had 4 offers made before being accepted; excluding these properties reduces the turnaround time to 24.35 days.
-In two instances, there was also contractor delays due to staffing issues which resulted in the completion of repairs taking longer than expected.
-Overall, relet and contractor delays have not had a serious impact on the overall turnaround time.
+The overall void turnaround time (23.75) for Q3 2021/22 is in target for the third consecutive time, and is the lowest turnaround time since Q4 2016/17.
+In the instances where there were delays, this was mainly due to contractor delays due to staffing issues which resulted in the completion of repairs taking longer than expected.
+However, relet and contractor delays have not had a serious impact on the overall turnaround time.
 The Council closely monitors the void turnaround time and further analysis into the void figures has highlighted long-term voids which are impacting average figures.
 Quarterly void meetings are in place to monitor performance and issues with harder to let properties.